Recipes from Italy

 Before eating, we recommend taking it out of the freezer for at least 3-4 hours.

-History of Pastiera Napoletana
+History and Origins of Pastiera Napoletana

 The Legend of Partenope